EbuwaJulia/Deploy-Web-App-With-Elastic-BeanStalk/README.md

 * Upload the zip file that contains your web application.Scroll to the bottom and Click Next ![Screenshot (781)](https://github.com/user-attachments/assets/2c064f84-afbd-4c11-abb3-03ecb19a305d)
 **Configure Service Access**
 * Create and use a new Service Role or Use an existing role or use the default role; aws-elasticebeanstalk-service-role
-* Choose an EC2 key pair if available
+* Choose an EC2 key pair.
 **EC2 Instance Profile**
 This is very important in the deployment process.
 If this is not correctly configured, the deployment process would throw an error at the end. below are the steps to creating an EC2 Instance profile.
 **Preferably open AWS Management Console in a new tab to set up Instance Profile to avoid cancelling the progress thus far**